code-423n4/2022-11-looksrare-findings/data/chaduke-Q.md

 ```

-This should prevent many attacks in the case that the owner's account is compromised.
+This should prevent many attacks in the case that the owner's account is compromised, an compromised owner with approve privilege and calling of proxy contract with delegatecall is very troubling.